xpgo/desktop-app/README.md

 - Double click or use `F4` to enter edit mode
 - Sticky note.
 An HTML note can be opened in a separated window (sticky note like), so you can use it to collect temporary text.
 The content in the sticky note will be saved when it is closed (or use `ctrl+s` to save it).
 Moreover, you can customize shortkeys in the sticky note to do more, i.e. insert data, time, horizontal rule and so on.
 - Drag and drop file as attachment.
+- Insert an internal note link, and jump to it by click
+- Added navigation to previous and next note in the editor toolbar
+- Change local storage path by config settings

 ## Download
 Download the code and use electron to run this app.